NixOS/rfcs/rfcs/0049-flakes.md

   allowed value is `201906`.
 Nix rejects flakes with an unsupported edition.

-* `name`: A identifier for the flake, used to reference it from `inputs`.
+* `name`: An identifier for the flake, used to reference it from `inputs`.
 (E.g. the `nixpkgs` in `inputs.nixpkgs` refers to the identifier of the Nixpkgs flake.)